-After the success of the Saab 900, and subsequent growth of the company through the late 90′, our favorite car company came out with a completely new car in 2003, as a continuation of the 9-3 name.
+After the success of the Saab 900 and subsequent growth of the company through the late 90′, our favorite car company came out with a completely new car in 2003, as a continuation of the 9-3 name.
 Commonly referred to as the Sport Sedan, 9-3ss, or 9440 chassis (as opposed to the outgoing 9400 body style), these cars are coming down pretty sharply in price.
 Because of that, like the Saab 9-5, it is possible to buy a fantastic car for pennies on the dollar (we picked up a running 9-3ss for our next race car for $500).
-However, like most cars bottoming out in value, it’s important to keep an eye out for a few common Saab 9-3 problems when shopping for your next Saab.
+However, like most cars bottoming out in value, it’s important to keep an eye out for the top 10 most common Saab 9-3 problems.

-General motors had a heavy hand when managing Saab’s design and building oversight on this project, which means you will see an increased amount of GM parts-bin sourced components.
-This is especially noticeable in areas such as switch packs, stereo equipment, and materials used both on the interior, exterior and engine bay.
+General Motors had a heavy hand when managing Saab’s design and building oversight on this project, which means you will see an increased amount of GM parts-bin sourced components.
+This is especially noticeable in areas such as switch packs, stereo equipment, and materials used both on the interior, exterior, and engine bay.
 The chassis is a reworked GM Epsilon platform, roughly shared with a few other GM cars.
-In 2007 the interior was updated, and in 2008 the 9-3ss underwent an external facelift, with many newly designed parts added with both.
+In 2007 the interior was updated, and in 2008 the 9-3s underwent an external facelift, with many newly designed parts added with both.

 Since this run of cars is so comprehensive, and so many changes were made over models, we will focus on the most popular 2003-2007 9-3 with the 2.0 engine.
-Many of these will still translate, however there are some differences in later facelifted cars, as well as cars equipped with the V6 engine.
+Many of these will still translate; however, there are some differences in later facelifted cars, as well as vehicles equipped with the V6 engine.
 So now that you have the rundown of the car itself, here’s a list of common failure points to keep an eye out for when shopping for one of these cars in no particular order.

 9-3 Hesitation, Surging, and Rough Idle (Electronic Throttle Body)

 Behind the glovebox is a series of motors that control the HVAC system, one of them is the re-circulation flap motor that opens and closes the vent to use outside air.
-Inside these little motor assemblies is a series of small plastic gears that have a tendency of loosing more teeth than an aging boxer.
+Inside these little motor, assemblies are a series of small plastic gears that tend to lose more teeth than an aging boxer.
 This has two outcomes.
 The first is a very annoying clicking sound around the glovebox area.
-The second is the flap operation is degraded and you may lose your recirculation feature on your AC.
+The second is the flap operation degraded, and you may lose your recirculation feature on your AC.

 9-3 Engine Rattle (Balance Shaft Tensioner)